Trump seeks pause in legal fight with revised travel ban

 The administration asked the 9th U.S. Circuit Court of Appeals to hold off on making any more decisions related to the lawsuit until the new order is issued, and then toss out last week’s decision by a three-judge 9th Circuit panel that kept the ban on hold.

+The 9th Circuit said late Thursday it will hold off on deciding whether to have a larger panel of judges reconsider that ruling.

-The appeals court had asked the Trump administration and Washington and Minnesota to file arguments by Thursday on whether a larger panel of 9th Circuit judges should rehear the case.
+The appeals court had asked the Trump administration and Washington and Minnesota to file arguments on whether a larger panel should rehear the case.

 Washington state Attorney General Bob Ferguson said the federal government was “conceding defeat” by saying it does not want a larger appellate panel to review last week’s ruling.
 The three judges who issued that decision rejected the Trump administration’s claim of presidential authority and questioned its motives in ordering the ban.